Emergency Response Procedures

 In the event of hurricane warning (which indicates that a hurricane is expected in 24 hours or less) all residents may be evacuated from university housing.
 If an evacuation order is issued, ALL residents are expected to evacuate university housing and follow instructions given by the staff members or other university or public officials.
 In the event of an evacuation, student must bring any necessary items with them including clothing, identification, money, and prescriptions with them as they will not be permitted back into the residence halls and student apartments until the University reopens.
 Please see complete procedures in the Housing and Residence Hall Manual www.barry.edu/housing/living-on-campus/policies-procedures/

-In the absence of the vice president for Student Affairs, his/her designee will assume responsibility.
+In the absence of the Vice President for Mission and Student Engagement, his/her designee will assume responsibility.

 For other university emergency responses please go to: